-The Antrim County Housing Inventory is intended to provide an overview of the County's housing stock and its specific challenges.
+The Benzie County Housing Assessment is intended to provide an overview of the County's housing stock and its specific challenges.
 This report reviews population changes affecting housing demand, the diversity of existing housing choices, housing affordability, foreclosures and vacancies, Fair Housing issues, and homelessness.
-The report is based on available data from the US Census, tax records, and other public data sources, along with public input received from public events, focus groups, interviews, and surveys.
+The document is based on available data from the US Census, tax records, and other public data sources, along with input received from the public from public events, focus groups, interviews, and surveys.